 A few years ago my family and a family who we often travel with, went on a trip to Hawaii!
 While we were there we visited three islands, including the Island of Kauai, which was most definitely everyone’s favorite.
 The highlight of our trip to Kauai, was our 26-mile backpacking trip on the Kalalau Trail over the span of three days.
 If you have never heard of this trail, it winds along the edge of the Northwest shore of the island weaving to and from the coast and into the lush, narrow valleys and canyons.
 The mountains are absolutely beautiful (this world doesn’t even come close to describing how breathtaking they are) and the views are stunning throughout the whole hike.

-Here I am telling my story and the details of my trip through my many pictures and words, plus a 12 minute video, to share how I experienced backpacking the Kalalau Trail.
+Here I am telling my story and the details of my trip through my many pictures and words, to share how I experienced backpacking the Kalalau Trail.
 My hope is that you will find it useful as you prepare for your own hike there, or that it inspires you to put this hike on your bucket list.
 In my opinion it’s a MUST for anyone who loves hiking.
 (See some of my other hikes I’ve written about).
 Enjoy!

 Before we start, let me introduce you to our crew!
 For their own privacy, I will be using letters to represent their name :) So from left to right, we have A, Et, M, me (Adria), E, F, and L.